General Ideas To Keep In Mind

 Key Points:

-- Know where you can get out - seam line / tongue
+- Know where you can get out - seam lines / tongue

 - Patiently use pries to get there